tom1484/background-remover/README.md

 # Background Remover

 This is a background remover built with keras.
-It can cut person off from image.